dictate-button/dictate-button/README.md

 - `transcribing:finished`: Fired when transcribing is complete.
 The event detail contains the transcribed text.
 - `transcribing:failed`: Fired when an error occurs during transcribing.

+The ideal scenario is when user first starts recording (`recording:started`), then stops recording (`recording:stopped`), then the recorded audio is sent to the server for processing (`transcribing:started`), and finally the transcribed text is received (`transcribing:finished`).

+> recording:started -> recording:stopped -> transcribing:started -> transcribing:finished

+In case of an error in recording or transcribing, the `recording:failed` or `transcribing:failed` event is fired, respectively.

 Example event handling:

 ```javascript